 Records are made of PVC (Polyvinyl Chloride) which comes from refined oil.
 For record production, it comes in the form of pellets that are heated and then stamped into records using special machinery.
-This is a very basic account, but for more details, you can check out our article on how long vinyl records last or the video below which shows the process in full.
+This is a very basic account but for more details, you can check out our article on how long vinyl records last.
+The video below also shows the process in full.

 So, why does this matter?
 Because depending on what the PVC is mixed with during the production process determines the color of the record.
-This, in turn, can also determine the sound quality.
-First of all, let’s look at the most common type of record, black vinyl:
+This can also determine the sound quality.
+First of all, let’s look at the most common type of record, black vinyl.

 Whenever anyone thinks of vinyl, black is the color that comes to mind.
-It’s the color of the majority of records on the market and in people’s homes.
-However, the natural color of vinyl, with no other color agents added, is actually colorless with a slightly translucent white tinge.
+It’s the color of most records on the market and in people’s homes.
+The natural color of vinyl with no other color agents added is actually colorless with a slightly translucent white tinge.
 In order to make records black, vinyl is mixed with another ingredient, black carbon.

 So why do they change the color of vinyl to black?
 There are actually a few reasons:

-Black carbon not only gives records that beautiful black sheen, but it also strengthens the vinyl when mixed in with the PVC pellets.
-The rigidity of the end product is a lot stronger and likely to last a lot longer.
-If dyes are used to change the color, it arguably doesn’t strengthen the record as much and may not last as long.
+Black carbon not only gives records that beautiful black sheen, but it also strengthens the vinyl when mixed in with PVC pellets.
+The rigidity of the end product is a lot stronger and likely to last much longer.
+If dyes are used to change the color instead, the record could be slightly weaker and may not last as long.